cacheflowe/ctd-creative-coding/classes/class-01.md

 * Post the link to your code on (https://editor.p5js.org/)
 * Add a description of your intent, your successes, and failures
 * If you're using a different tool, upload a video to Canvas or post a link to a video on YouTube (or elsewhere) and post your code to Canvas or GitHub
+* If you use tutorials or other resources, please credit them in your comments.
+I don't care if your work is impressive, I care that you're learning and practicing.
+It's okay to use other people's code, but it's not okay to pretend it's your own.
+Attribution is an important skill to develop.